About

 I began my career as a journalist in New York City.

-In 1998, after graduating from Barnard College, I became a staff writer at the Forward newspaper.
-I went on to freelance for national publications, including Elle, New York Magazine, and ARTnews, where I was a regular contributor.
+In the late nineties, after graduating from Barnard College, I became a staff writer at the Forward newspaper.
+I went on to freelance for a variety of national publications, including Elle, New York Magazine, and ARTnews, where I was a regular contributor.

-I currently live in Los Angeles, where I continue to work on my first novel.
+I currently divide my time between Taos, NM, and Los Angeles, where I continue to work on my first novel.